-home organisation
+home office organisation tips

 Over the last four and a half years, blogging has evolved into my part time work.
 We are lucky enough that our house has a lovely study, which was fitted out with desk, shelves and cupboards when we bought it.
 It has become my home office, but as I started blogging as a hobby, I never really set it up as a home office in the first instance.